-Primetime Emmy-nominated actor Bob Bergen has worked in all aspects of television: from sitcoms, to soaps, to game show host.
+Two-time Primetime Emmy-nominated actor Bob Bergen has worked in all aspects of television: from sitcoms, to soaps, to game show host.
 His voice is heard in thousands of commercials, promos, animated series and specials.
-He has also worked on dozens of feature films, including Wreck it Ralph, The Lorax, Tangled, Tinker Bell, Spirited Away, A Bug’s Life, Iron Giant, The Emperor’s New Groove and Up.
+He has also worked on dozens of feature films, including Wreck It Ralph, Monsters University, The Lorax, Tangled, Tinker Bell, Spirited Away, A Bug’s Life, Iron Giant, The Emperor’s New Groove and Up.
 He voices Luke Skywalker in the Robot Chicken: Star Wars specials and is an Annie Award nominee for playing Cadet in the two-time Emmy-nominated series Duck Dodgers.
 He currently stars as Porky Pig in CN’s hit series The Looney Tunes Show.
-He has been an active member of the Television Academy since 1994, serving on the Performers Peer Group Executive Committee and Daytime Committee.
-He is on Hollywood’s SAG-AFTRA board, and is national co-chair of their voice-over committee.
+He has been an active member of the Television Academy since 1994, serving on the Executive Committee and Performers Peer Group Executive Committee, as well as the Daytime, Membership, Governors Award and Governors Ball committees.
 Since 1987 he has been a volunteer Big Brother for two boys, and was honored as Jewish Big Brother of the Year in 2007.

 Lily Tomlin rose to fame on the television series Laugh-In, in 1969, with her characterizations of Ernestine, the irascible telephone operator, and Edith Ann, the devilish six-year-old in the big rocking chair.